codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

-The Products dashboard showcases the Products created, whether or not applications are connected. <br>
+The Products dashboard showcases the Products created, whether or not applications are connected.
 Clicking a Product provides detailed information on its applications.

-For this quick start, we'll focus on two key features: application versions and contextual insights.
+For this quick start, we'll focus on two key features: versions and contextual insights for applications.

-### Application version information
+### Version information
 Helm-based applications show the release version of the application.
 This is the version of the Helm chart identifying the specific release version of the application in the different Environments.

 You can:
 * View the application's dependencies and their versions
 * Compare release versions of the dependencies across deployments in different Environments

-##### View application dependencies
+##### View dependencies
 1. Click the version to display the application's dependencies.

 {% include
 	image.html
 	lightbox="true"
-	file="/images/quick-start/envionments-products/products-app-version-number.png"
-	url="/images/quick-start/envionments-products/products-app-version-number.png"
+	file="/images/quick-start/environments-products/products-app-version-number.png"
+	url="/images/quick-start/environments-products/products-app-version-number.png"
-	alt="Helm chart version for application"
-	caption="Helm chart version for application" max-width="60%"
+	alt="Quick start: Helm chart version for application" caption="Quick start: Helm chart version for application" max-width="60%"
 %}

-##### Compare deployed versions for applications
+##### Compare deployed versions across applications
 Compare the dependency versions in the different applications associated with the Product.

 1. In the same panel, enable **Compare**.